Sami-63/CSE-334-Project/README.md

-# Online Reservation and Management System
-# Title

-## Online Reservation and Management System for a Multi-Facility Hotel.
+# Online Reservation and Management System for a Multi-Facility Hotel.

 ## Goal
 The goal of the proposed Online Reservation and Management System is to create an efficient and user-friendly platform that automates the process of reserving and managing various facilities in a multi-facility hotel.
 The system aims to provide real-time facility availability information, enable online bookings, and enhance customer satisfaction through improved convenience and accuracy.